GE deal on Avio imminent after Safran sidelined - sources

-MILAN/LONDON Dec 17 General Electric is set to clinch a deal to buy Italian aerospace supplier Avio whose parent company, Cinven, has ended talks with rival French suitor Safran, sources involved in the deal told Reuters.
+MILAN/LONDON General Electric (GE.N) is set to clinch a deal to buy Italian aerospace supplier Avio whose parent company, Cinven, has ended talks with rival French suitor Safran (SAF.PA), sources involved in the deal told Reuters.

 "The deal is quite close.
 It looks like Safran is out," one source said on Tuesday.